Is this the ultimate expenses management challenge?

 Typically, each yacht has four cards: one each for the captain, second officer, chef and chief steward.
 The client’s APA is loaded into a Centtrip account and funds allocated to each card as required (and reallocated as necessary).

 The Centtrip prepaid Mastercard was designed specifically for the needs of high-spending, internationally-mobile clients.
-Deposits can be help in up to 15 different currencies, transferring between currencies as required, and individual cards can be loaded with up to £350,000, again in 15 different currencies.
+Deposits can be held in up to 15 different currencies, transferring between currencies as required, and individual cards can be loaded with up to £350,000, again in 15 different currencies.
 Up to £400,000 per day can be transferred between account and cards, securely and instantly.
 With the Centtrip platform, clients can convert up to 140 currencies at live-market rates and make international payments in seconds.

 If required, up to £4,000 per day can be withdrawn from any ATM.